 Our personal injury lawyers represent those who have been harmed in a variety of different accident types, and if you believe that your injuries have been caused by the actions of another, we want to talk to you.

 While there is no limit to the type of accident or injury that may warrant a claim, common personal injury practice areas include:

 - Pedestrian accidents;

 - Defective product cases;

 - Large truck accidents;

 The Basics of a Personal Injury Claim in Iowa

-Not every injury and accident type warrants a personal injury claim; a personal injury claim is only allowable when a party suffers an injury that is caused by the negligence of another.
+Not every injury qualifies for a claim; a personal injury claim is only allowable when a party suffers an injury that is caused by the negligence of another.